minimaxir/hacker-news-undocumented/README.md

 ### Comment Collapsing

-Comments can be collapsed by clicking the `[+]` icon to improve readability.`[flagged]` comments are sometimes collapsed by default, and moderators can set a comment to automatically be collapsed if necessary (e.g. meta-discussion).
+Comments can be collapsed by clicking the `[-]` icon to improve readability.`[flagged]` comments are sometimes collapsed by default, and moderators can set a comment to automatically be collapsed if necessary (e.g. meta-discussion).

-When a comment thread is collapsed, the `[+x]` number on the right indicates the total number of hidden children comments.
+When a comment thread is collapsed, the `[n more]` number on the right indicates the total number (n) of hidden children comments.

 ### Shadowbanning